Surgical Timing

 - elective non-cardiac surgery should be delayed 30 days from bare metal stent (BMS) placement (ACC I, B)

-- elective non-cardiac surgery should not be performed within 30 days after BMS in patients in whom dual antiplatelet therapy (DAPT) will need to be discontinued perioperatively (ACC III:H, B)
+- elective non-cardiac surgery performed within 30 days after BMS in patients in whom dual anti-platelet therapy (DAPT) will need to be discontinued perioperatively is potentially harmful due to high risk of stent thrombosis (ACC 3:H, B)

 Angioplasty + drug eluting stent

-- elective non-cardiac non-neurologic surgery should be delayed at least 6 months and preferably 9 months from time of incident stroke (AHA-ASA '21)
+- elective surgery should be delayed at least 3 months from the time of incident stroke or TIA to reduce risk of MACE and recurrent stroke (AAC 2a, B)